jqwik-team/jqwik/docs/user-guide.md

-database = .jqwik-database          # The database to store data of previous runs defaultTries = 1000                 # The default number of tries for each property defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail useJunitPlatformReporter = false    # Set to fault if you want to use platform reporting defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties
+database = .jqwik-database          # The database to store data of previous runs defaultTries = 1000                 # The default number of tries for each property defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail useJunitPlatformReporter = false    # Set to true if you want to use platform reporting defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties
 ```